-Police have apprehended three men suspected of putting a fake credit card reader on the ATM at the Jonesville Publix on Monday morning.
+Police have apprehended three men suspected of tampering Monday morning with an ATM at the Jonesville Publix location.

-Alachua County Sheriff's Office spokesman Lt.
-Todd Kelly said the manager of Publix called police around 9:40 a.m. about three men "possibly putting on or taking off a skimmer device" at an ATM in front of the store.
+Alachua County Sheriff’s Office spokesman Lt.
+Todd Kelly said someone called police around 9:40 a.m. about three white males “possibly putting on or taking off a skimmer device” at an ATM in front of the store.

-Deputies responded and got behind a beige Dodge Caravan near the 9800 block of Newberry Road, Kelly said.
-When deputies tried to stop the car — near the Jiffy Lube at 7531 West Newberry Road — the three men ran.
+Deputies responded to the call and got behind a beige Dodge Caravan near the 9800 block of Newberry Road, Kelly said.
+When deputies tried to stop the car -- near the Jiffy Lube at 7531 West Newberry Road -- the three men ran.

 Two of the men were apprehended quickly, but one ran into a nearby clothing store.